This Week's Highlights

 In four paragraphs, this very short story covers several aspects of death that would naturally come to the mind of someone about to experience it: I can't breathe; does anyone truly love me?; will they miss me; etc. It's very good read for the length, containing a twist that will almost certainly encourage a second reading.

-ill by
+:star: ill by :iconstoriesofsilence:

 A not-love poem.